CutieAshlynn/CensorCell/README.md

 CensorCell – Advanced Chat Moderation & Jail System

 CensorCell is no longer under active development or support.
 The plugin remains available as-is for existing users, but no future updates, bug fixes, or downloads will be provided.
-This plugin is no longer available.
+This plugin is no longer available to download.

+This Repo will be deleted for good soon.

 CensorCell is a powerful yet configurable chat moderation plugin designed for Minecraft servers.
 This plugin helps maintain a fair and controlled chat environment while offering custom mute durations, automatic player jailing, and advanced spam protection.